matthewdeancooper/lightning_proto/README.md

         return parser

 ```
-These arguments can all be passed directly via the command line interface to `train.py` shown above.
+These arguments can all be passed directly via the command line interface to `train.py` as shown above.

 ## Inference
 To be implemented...